 Sales are essential for the continuity of your business, but so are your customers.
 If you have poor customer retention, your business won’t last long.
 Prioritize sales but not at the expense of a good relationship with your customers.
 You can start by using effective email marketing tools to build regular correspondence with your customers.

-Via emails, you can check on your customers, send holiday greetings, offer discounts and maintain top-of-mind awareness.
-Use a newsletter builder to send important info, promotional offers and communicate consistently with your customers.
+Via emails, you can check on your customers, send holiday greetings, offer discounts, and maintain top-of-mind awareness.
+Use a newsletter builder to send important info, and promotional offers and communicate consistently with your customers.

 You can’t create a solid organizational culture with clueless employees.
 Your employees make up your organization and will be the ones interacting directly with customers.
 As such, it’s only reasonable that they possess adequate skills to provide excellent customer service.
 When the skills are solid and are put into use consistently, it automatically translates to a culture.

-Encourage that your employees build their customer service skills by doing the following:
+Encourage your employees build their customer service skills by doing the following: